mattermost/mattermost-handbook/contributors/contributors/ways-to-contribute/community-content-program.md

 Most authors receive $250 - $350 for publishing unique content, but exceptionally detailed content about prevalent technologies can earn up to $500.
 We also run regular events that offer bonuses for writing about specific topics.

-## The Process
+## The process

-1. **Submit Your Idea** - Submit your idea via our [application form](https://form.asana.com/?k=S5-Dbo0LVh8y4kmGJ1QPvg&d=279683980846511) with an outline of your content and a previous writing example demonstrating your technical knowledge and writing capabilities.
+1. **Submit Your idea** - Submit your idea via our [application form](https://form.asana.com/?k=S5-Dbo0LVh8y4kmGJ1QPvg&d=279683980846511) with an outline of your content and a previous writing example demonstrating your technical knowledge and writing capabilities.
 We will only publish unique, first-run content where our blog is the first platform for it to be published.
 2. **Refine** - Our editorial team will reach out to you to provide feedback on the idea and make any structural changes requests.
 3. **Write your content** - Once we’ve approved your topic, it’s time to write the content.
 We'll provide additional guidelines and expectations to help you get started, but generally speaking, following Digital Ocean's [technical writing guidelines](https://www.digitalocean.com/community/tutorials/digitalocean-s-technical-writing-guidelines) is a good plan.
 4. **Revise** - Submit your initial draft to our editors, and we’ll collaborate with you to copyedit, design a hero image, and prepare the article for publication.
 You should 1-2 rounds of revisions over the next 1-2 weeks.
 5. **Publish** - Once revisions are complete, we’ll send your compensation, publish the article, and promote it across all of our channels.
-6. **Do it Again** - There’s no limit to the number of articles you can publish through this program.
+6. **Do it again** - There’s no limit to the number of articles you can publish through this program.
 We love to build long-term relationships with our community and would love for you to be a repeat author on our blog.
 Start at step 1 again and keep going!

 ## Frequently Asked Questions